 Because puppies are born with this condition, the symptoms can appear early, often as young as 7 months of age.
 Symptoms can appear suddenly, often in just a few hours.

+Dogs with large eyes and brachycephaly can be prone to corneal ulcers.
 Veterinary experts report that brachycephalic facial and eyelid structure can lead to eye trauma, ulcers, and possibly blindness.
 Risk factors for corneal ulcers include prominent eyes, visible white of the eye, and folds of skin over the nose.

 All these physical features combine to make eye injury and ulcers more likely in Bulldogs and other breeds such as Pugs, Shih Tzus, and Pekingese.